The Science of Choice ...

 John Maynard Smith's 'Evolution and the Theory of Games' is a startling book.
 The field does look like, to a remarkable degree, neoclassical economics.

-There are at least seven difficult questions often left out of orthodox economic teaching & discussion and if economics is the science of choices the silence is deafening -
+There were at least seven difficult questions often left out of orthodox economic teaching & discussion and if economics was the science of choices the silence was deafening -

 (Darwin's Dangerous Idea) - universal Darwinism, the study of moral sentiments and